Val sat on the banquette in the hotel bar. She watched as other people got drinks and settled in pairs or groups of four. Most tapped on their phones.

 But life’s not that kind.
 Real life leaves someone behind and it hurts.
 Really hurts.

-Val smiled as the waiter brought her a second cappuccino.
+Val smiled as the waiter brought her a second freshly squeezed juice.
 He knew her routine now.
 She wondered if the girls would stick to the habit of afternoon sleeps.
 When in Rome…

 Although they weren’t in Rome.
 They’d chosen Lake Garda in an effort to suit them all.
 Beautiful scenery and good local wines for the adults; a hotel close to the water park and a zoo for the children.